 If you suffered a traumatic brain injury in San Mateo County because of someone else's negligence, you may be entitled to financial compensation.
 Brain injuries are medically complex and legally high-stakes.
 Insurance companies and the insurance carrier frequently minimize symptoms, especially when imaging does not immediately show structural damage.
 A San Mateo brain injury lawyer can help brain injury victims seek compensation and protect their claim.

-At Galine, Frye, Fitting & Frangos, LLP, our San Mateo traumatic brain injury attorneys represent injury victims and families facing life-altering consequences throughout the San Mateo area and the greater Bay Area, including San Francisco.
+At Galine, Frye, Fitting & Frangos, LLP, our San Mateo traumatic brain injury attorneys represent injury victims and families facing life-altering consequences throughout San Mateo and surrounding communities.
 As a law firm that focuses on catastrophic injuries, our brain injury attorneys work to identify liability, document long-term impact, gather evidence, and pursue full compensation for both current and future losses.
 Our legal team is prepared to help clients recover compensation and seek maximum compensation under California law.

 Traumatic brain injuries occur when force, impact, or violent motion disrupts normal brain function.
-In San Mateo and across San Mateo County, traumatic brain injury cases frequently result from preventable accidents involving negligence or unsafe conditions.
+In San Mateo and across San Mateo County, TBI cases frequently result from preventable accidents involving negligence or unsafe conditions.

 Common causes include:

 When a vehicle strikes a pedestrian, the head often absorbs direct impact from the vehicle or pavement.
-Pedestrian accidents frequently cause moderate to severe brain injuries, particularly in congested areas of San Mateo and the San Francisco Bay Area.
+Pedestrian accidents frequently cause moderate to severe brain injuries, particularly in congested areas of San Mateo. - Bicycle and motorcycle collisions

 Physical altercations, blunt force trauma, or other intentional acts can cause severe brain injuries.
 In addition to criminal consequences, civil liability may apply.